databendlabs/databend-docs/docs/sql-reference/13-sql-reference/30-table-engines/00-fuse.md

 ### Options

-The Fuse engine offers options(case-insensitive) that allow you to configure various settings such as bloom index columns, compression method, storage format, snapshot location, block size threshold, block per segment, and row per block.
-To modify the options of an existing table, use [ALTER TABLE OPTION](../../14-sql-commands/00-ddl/20-table/90-alter-table-option.md).
+The Fuse engine offers the following options (case-insensitive) that enable you to customize the engine's functionality even further.
+To modify the options of an existing table, use the [ALTER TABLE OPTION](../../14-sql-commands/00-ddl/20-table/90-alter-table-option.md) command.

 | Option               	| Syntax                                              	| Description                                                                                                                                                                                                                                                                                           	|
 |----------------------	|-----------------------------------------------------	|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|